Doors Don't Route: Cloud-Hosting UniFi Access with VXLAN-over-IPSec

 The L2 bridge made that true.
 AWS became invisible from the protocol's point of view.

-Building the Container Image
+About the Controller Image

 Container image build flow